coreboot/coreboot/Documentation/releases/coreboot-4.20-relnotes.md

 This helps prevent moving BARs around to get SMM to access memory in areas that shouldn't be accessed.

 ### acpi: Add SRAT x2APIC table support

 For platforms using X2APIC mode add SRAT x2APIC table generation.
-This allows to setup proper SRAT tables.
+This allows the setup of proper SRAT tables.

 ### drivers/usb/acpi: Add USB _DSM method to enable/disable USB LPM per port